 Practice managers - Eve Hanley (Queens Avenue) and Rakib Hossain (Rutland House)

-Paul Macney - Former acting chair Rutland House PPG
+Paul Mackney - Former acting chair Rutland House PPG

 Yvonne Chakraborty, Queens Avenue PPG (Minutes)

-PPG members and patients from both practices, 194 participants were in the room at one point so it is estimated that in total there were around 200 attendeesAn early poll indicated that a majority of participants in attendance were from Queens Avenue Surgery.
+PPG members and patients from both practices, 194 participants were in the room at one point so it is estimated that in total there were around 200 attendees.
+An early poll indicated that a majority of participants in attendance were from Queens Avenue Surgery.

 1. Welcome